 If the non-custodial parent moves out of Virginia, the support order can still be enforced in any other U.S. state under the Uniform Federal Family Support Act.
 If you need help locating the other parent, the federal government has a Federal Parent Locator Service.

-Although the law discourages parents from ignoring their child support obligations, it is difficult to get actual relief.
-If you need help enforcing a child support order in Virginia, then you should talk to an experienced family law attorney.
-Get started with a free case review.
+Although the law discourages parents from ignoring their child support obligations, it can be difficult to get actual relief.
+If you need help enforcing a child support order in Virginia, it's best to speak with an experienced child support lawyer near you today.

 Contact a qualified attorney.